 Symptoms from food sensitivities are often delayed by hours or even days.
 Oftentimes, there are imbalances in the gastrointestinal tract that affect immunity.
 One of the most notable imbalances is intestinal permeability, otherwise referred to as “leaky gut syndrome.”
 Increased intestinal permeability can predispose individuals to increased inflammation, changes in immune responses, and nutrient availability .

 Symptoms of food sensitivities can include migraines, fatigue, dizziness, worsened sleep, mood swings, depression, anxiety, unintentional changes in weight, dark under-eye circles, asthma, irritable bowels, bloating, wheezing, runny nose, ear infections, food cravings, muscle or joint pain, nausea, sweating, rashes, hypersensitivity, or acne.
 Common sources of food sensitivity include dairy milk, eggs, gluten (from wheat, rye, spelt, or barley), soy, shellfish, or tree nuts.

-If you’d like more support with any dietary modifications or if you have additional questions, you can schedule an appointment with Rachel Wood RD, LD, IFNCP, or attend one of her classes.
+If you’d like more support with any dietary modifications or if you have additional questions, you can schedule an appointment.

 1. Food allergy: A review and update on epidemiology, pathogenesis, diagnosis, prevention, and management

 2. Changes in intestinal microbiota composition and metabolism coincide with increased intestinal permeability in young adults under prolonged physiological stress